igneus/gly/README.md

 ![Build Status](https://github.com/igneus/gly/actions/workflows/ci.yml/badge.svg)

 # gly

-Writer-friendly Gregorian notation format compiling to gabc.
+Alternative Gregorian chant notation format convertible to (and from) [gabc][gabc].

-One or more scores per file;
-generate pdf preview without need to write a single line of LaTeX code;
-write music and lyrics separately.

-*GLY* is an acronym of "Gregorio for liLYponders" or "Gregorio with separate LYrics.
+*GLY* is an acronym of "Gregorio for liLYponders" or "Gregorio with separate LYrics."

 ## Why

-One of the most popular solutions for typesetting square notation used for the Gregorian chant is [Gregorio][gregorio].

-Gregorio is a great tool, but I really don't like it's default input format [gabc][gabc] - it's not very well readable, pain to write, and too restrictive (for some reason doesn't support other than the predefined header fields).
-That led me to designing an alternative, Gregorio-inspired notation format, which compiles to pure Gregorio gabc.

-(Existence of the
-[GABC Transcription Tool][bentrans] by Benjamin Bloomfield suggests that the author of gly wasn't the only one who prefered to enter music and lyrics separately.)
+[Gregorio][gregorio] is a state-of-the-art FOSS solution for typesetting *square notation* (= the notation commonly used in practical editions of Gregorian chant).

+Gregorio uses [gabc][gabc], a dedicated language concisely specifying features of the notation.
+I've always found this language rather unpleasant in terms of readability, writeability, and unnecessary constraints, and rather hindering than supporting my usual workflows.
+(Which is partly due to the fact that my habits and workflows are formed by maintaining primarily chant corpora written in LilyPond.)

+Gly is an attempt to reimagine the language to better fit my needs.
+The resulting gly language keeps unchanged the notation encoding minilanguage (i.e. the part of gabc that's written in parentheses) and overall score data model, but changes file layout to get rid of most parentheses, allow separate management of music and lyrics and support more document-oriented content organization where more than one score may sit in the same file and even additional LaTeX markup may be included (inspiration by LilyPond is obvious).

 ## Features

 __gly language__
 * music separated from lyrics
   * no need of the ubiquitous and tedious parentheses
-  * music transcription is usually quicker and more comfortable
+  * music transcription is usually faster and more comfortable
-  * separation of "material and form" -> easy copying of the music or lyrics alone is possible (useful for a composer)
+  * easy copying of the music or lyrics alone
   * syllabified lyrics entered in a format inspired by LilyPond
-* music and lyrics can be interspersed as needed
+* music and lyrics lines can be interspersed as needed
 * no semicolons in the header
-* custom header fields
+* custom header fields are handled generously (commented out in the gabc output)
-* several scores per file
+* multiple scores per file
+* scores may be interspersed with LaTeX markup

 __gly tool__
 * transform your gly document to one or more gabc scores
+* ... or existing gabc scores to a gly document
-* compile pdf preview with a single command, without writing any (La)TeX
+* build pdf preview with a single command, without writing any (La)TeX
-  * produces score annotations from provided score header fields
+  * produces score annotations from provided header fields -- *TODO: this used to be a valuable feature in Gregorio 3 days, serious rethinking and possibly removal is commanded*
-* transform gly document to (modern notation) lilypond document
+* transform gly document to a (modern notation) LilyPond document
+* Ruby code of the tool can be used for custom data processing over gly files - in you scripts just `require 'gly'` and use `Gly::Parser` or other components

-## Real world examples
+## Real World Examples

 * [Antiphonale according to the 1983 Ordo cantus officii][antiphonale83]
 * [Proper Divine Office chants of the ecclesiastical province of Prague][prop_prag]
 * [Proper Divine Office chants of Bohemian Premonstratensian houses][opraem_boh]
 * [Completorium Pragense][completorium]

-## Basic examples
+## Basic Examples

 Typical GABC source of an antiphon looks like this: